cfrantz/ld39/README.md

 You're running out of enegy.
 Go spelunking for Energy Crystals.
 You'll need to collect keys to open doors, and watch out for snakes and spiders!
 Collect gold for extra points.
+Blue flags are checkpoints, red flags are the end of the level.

+This game takes quite a bit of inspiration from Atari Pitfall and Pitfall II.

 Meta: The theme for "LD39" is "Running out of Power".
 The NES hardly has any power to begin with!